conan-io/docs/README.md

 ```
 Read more about the :ref:`conan export-pkg<conan_export_pkg_command>` command.
+Or reference the :ref:`conan_export_pkg_command``directly.
 ```

 #### External references

-Use external references with external url at the bottom of the file like this:
+Use external references with external URL at the bottom of the file like this:

 ```
 Submit a request to include it in `conan-center`_.